menikdp/cypress-web-api-automation/README.md

 This is a simple project web and api automation using cypress.
 There is 3 example in this project:
-1. Data validation, can be accessed in the folder `cypress/test/no1` Validate data between two arrays in folder `cypress/fixtures`
+1. Data validation, can be accessed in the folder `cypress/test/no1` <br/>
+   Validate data between two arrays in folder `cypress/fixtures`
-3. Web automation test, can be accessed in the folder `cypress/test/no2` For automation using cypress, we can simply locating element by text or xpath's element that canbe found from inspect element in browser
+3. Web automation test, can be accessed in the folder `cypress/test/no2` <br/>
+   For automation using cypress, we can simply locating element by text or xpath's element that canbe found from inspect element in browser
-5. API automation test, can be accessed in the folder `cypress/test/no3` this api automation uses dummy data from https://reqres.in/
+5. API automation test, can be accessed in the folder `cypress/test/no3` <br />
+   this api automation uses dummy data from https://reqres.in/

 <br/>